- Join a club or society to get involved, learn from your peers, and gain industry connections

 - Participation in the Global Voices Research Fellowship; and

 A dedicated Delegation Manager is responsible for coordinating and planning all meetings and providing feedback and guidance to delegates during the preparation stages.
-They will also join the delegates in Canberra and in Paris.
+They will also join the delegates in Canberra and in Bali.

 Who can apply?